 The Sowder Family in Virginia Circa 1734

-The Rev. Dr. J. “Adam,” Sandy, Samantha, Teddy, and Henry Sowder
+The Rev. Dr. J. “Adam,” Sandra Claire “Sandy”, Samantha, Teddy, and Henry Sowder

 Our family motto Nolite errare misericordiam.
 “Do not err concerning mercy."
 (1 Corinthians 6:9-10)

-The Sowder Family in Virginia goes back to a land grant from George II of Great Britain in Montgomery County, which at that time included Floyd County, Craig County, and many others.
+The Sowder family story in Virginia begins around 1734, when the Crown—under George II of Great Britain—granted land in what was then Montgomery County, an expansive frontier region that would later include present-day Floyd County, Craig County, and numerous others.

 Dr. Arvid Myklebust and Joan Ferrari gifted the farm to Sandy and Adam for future generations of the family.
-The 1855 house, first owned by a family of Scottish descent, was near abandoned in the 1980’s with stories of sheep and cows wondering it’s hall.
-After several owners Arvid and Joan took possession of the property and gave the farm new life by restoring it.
+The 1845 house, first owned by Benton Wiley, was near abandoned in the 1980s with stories of sheep and cows wandering its hall.
+After several owners, Arvid and Joan took possession of the property and gave the farm new life by restoring it.
 This restoration, preservation, and development continues under the stewardship of our family today.

 Ancestral Homes